therealnicoroshi/modlist/README.md

 K (Hold) + Scroll Wheel = Zoom

+Up Arrow = Opens progress bar for dropping from snare trap

+W (repeated) = fills progress bar to drop from snare trap

 ###  ❗ *DLAA or FSR 3.1 Settings in ENB* ❗

 Open ENB menu in game using Caps Lock + Enter.